Skip to content

 — Homer, Odyssey, Book 1 (Butler translation)

 That is the whole poem in a sentence: a clever man, a long way from home, and everything that stands between.
-Here is the honest math on reading it before July 17 — and a fallback if the math doesn't fit your life.
+Here is the honest math on reading it — before your first watch or after — and a fallback if the math doesn't fit your life.

 The honest math

 The Odyssey — traditionally dated to the 8th century BCE — is 24 books totalling roughly 12,000 lines.
 In a modern translation, that comes to about 10 to 14 hours of reading for most adults: the length of a substantial novel, not a course of study.
 An average book of the poem takes 25 to 40 minutes.
+If you want the math for your own pace, use the reading-time calculator before choosing the seven-day or fourteen-day route.
 The famous strangeness of Homer is in the world, not the sentences.

 Two things will slow you down more than the text itself: